 - I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) The Sponsoring Institution must also sponsor an ACGMEaccredited residency program in emergency medicine or preventive medicine.
+(Core) - I.B.1.a) The Sponsoring Institution must also sponsor an ACGMEaccredited residency in either child neurology, neurology or physical medicine and rehabilitation.
 (Core)

-I.B.2.
+I.B.1.b) The program must be located administratively within a department or division of child neurology, neurology or physical medicine and rehabilitation in the sponsoring institution.
+(Core) I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
 (Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
 (Core) I.B.3.
 The program must monitor the clinical learning and working environment at all participating sites.
 (Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)